Ever wondered how to write a great resume?

 You should only be required to provide references after an interview, so it’s not always necessary to have them listed on your resume.

 What to avoid

-There is certainly an art to creating a great resume, however, if you follow these guidelines, you are sure to be on the right track.
+There is certainly an art surrounding how to write a great resume.
+However, if you follow these guidelines, you are sure to be on the right track.

 Things to avoid using on a resume:

-- Messy or poorly written and designed resumes that make it difficult to understand or read
+- Messy or poorly written resumes that make it difficult to understand or read

 - Marital status, religion, nationality, age and birthdate (these can provide grounds for discrimination)

 - Experience, roles, or skills that are irrelevant to the role you are applying for